-Posted Thursday, October 14th 2010 @ 11amThe erection of the new tower, which stands 400 feet tall, started on October 7th.
+Posted October 14th, 2010 @ 11:15amThe erection of the new tower, which stands 400 feet tall, started on October 7th.
 Crews had to bring the tower to the site in sections and paint each section before the assembly process began.
 They also had to install proper lighting on the tower.

 Over the past month we have received several phone calls and emails regarding the process of getting the station back to full power.
 Unfortunately it is not as easy as many think.
 All 3 towers have to be specially made for our particular radio station.
 Manufacturing this type of tower is not a quick process, because of the height, the number of guy wires (15 per tower), the concrete pads, and other technical specifications that must be met.